CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Method

 \subsection{Implementation Details}

-We utilize \texttt{gpt-4o-mini} with a temperature of 0.2 for the agent policy, making decisions and collecting experiences every 0.5 seconds (10 simulation frames).
+We utilize \texttt{gpt-4o-mini} with a temperature of 0.2 for the agent policy, making decisions and collecting experiences every 0.5 seconds in simulation (10 simulation frames).
 The message dialogs received are maintained within a 2-second window according to the age of the message during each episode.
-The debriefing process is conducted after each episode for a total of 60 episodes, comprising a $N=1$ round of discussion among agents followed by a final round of individual reflection to summarize and consolidate the discussion results.
+The debriefing process is conducted after each episode for a total of 60 episodes, comprising a $N=1$ round of strategy proposal and revision among agents followed by a final round of individual reflection to summarize and consolidate the discussion results.
 To enable stronger reasoning and summarization capabilities, \texttt{gpt-4o} is used for the debriefing sessions and reflection.
-The transition data are sampled from the trajectory with a batch size of 4.
+The transition data for trajectory analysis are sampled from the trajectory with a batch size of 4.

 The \textbf{Batch Context Sampling} follows the following heuristic rule to assign probability mass on each transition data point and sample according to the normalized probability mass:

 where $\mathbbm{1}$ represents the indicator function that takes the value 1 when the event happens, and 0 otherwise.